jeffhandley/strickland/packages/strickland/README.md

 The design and implementation of Strickland ends up being fractal, with composition available at every turn.
 Because validator functions are so simple, Strickland is a great framework on which you can build the validator libraries you need for your application.
-And since Strickland is not coupled to any other libraries or concepts, it can be used in any JavaScript application.
+And since Strickland is pure JavaScript and not coupled to any other libraries or concepts, it can be used in any JavaScript application.